PreciselyData/big-data/databricks-geocoding/README.md

 ![Precisely](../Precisely_Logo.png)

 # Databricks Geocoding Sample
-This sample for Databricks demonstrates how to install, configure, and execute a Operational Addressing SDK geocoding process in Databricks.
+This sample for Databricks demonstrates how to install, configure, and execute a geocoding process of Operational Addressing SDK in Databricks.
 After cloning or downloading the repo, you will have 2 scala files to be imported into your workspace https://docs.databricks.com/notebooks/notebooks-manage.html.
 You will also have a jar, /lib/precisely-bigdata-pdx-sdk2.7-full.jar which will be added to your dbfs via a cell in the installation notebook.

 ## Data